Eldrick19/copilot-metrics-viewer/README.md

 ```
 The application will be accessible at http://localhost:8080

+### Running and Testing with `launch.json`
+To facilitate development and debugging, you can utilize the `launch.json` configuration for running and testing the application within a devcontainer.
+This setup allows you to leverage the existing Docker image, ensuring a consistent environment for development and testing.
+For detailed instructions, refer to the `.vscode/launch.json` file in the repository.

 ## License

 This project is licensed under the terms of the MIT open source license.
 Please refer to [MIT](./LICENSE.txt) for the full terms.